twbs/bootstrap/site/content/docs/5.1/forms/range.md

 ## Overview

 Create custom `<input type="range">` controls with `.form-range`.
 The track (the background) and thumb (the value) are both styled to appear the same across browsers.
-As only Firefox supports "filling" their track from the left or right of the thumb as a means to visually indicate progress, we do not currently support it.
+As only Firefox supports "filling" their track from the left or right of the thumb to visually indicate progress, we do not currently support it.

 {{< example >}}
 <label for="customRange1" class="form-label">Example range</label>